Sharp County Regional Airport

 Sharp County Regional Airport (IATA: CKK, ICAO: KCVK, FAA LID: CVK) is a public-use airport in Sharp County, Arkansas, United States.
-It is located three nautical miles (4 mi, 6 km) northeast of the central business district of Ash Flat, Arkansas.
+It is located three nautical miles (4 mi, 6 km) northeast of the central business district of Ash Flat.
 The airport is owned by the Sharp County Regional Airport Authority.

 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned CVK by the FAA and CKK by the IATA.